homeabout usour girlskittensgallerycontactlinks

 During 2008 an application for New Breed Status was submitted to the GCCF.
 This application requested that the Classic patterned Ocicats were recognised as a New Breed under the name Ocicat Classic*.
 Prior to this a seminar was held to officially present the Ocicat Classic, they were very well received and interest was high among breeders and judges alike.
 The name of Ocicat Classic has been granted by GCCF, along with the Breed Number of 73 41.
 The granting of a breed name and breed number does not mean that the breed will automatically be accepted, but does give a name and number with which to register any kittens fitting the description of an Ocicat Classic.
 Any cat registered as an Ocicat Classic under the new breed number will be able to be shown in competition for Merit Certificates if approval is granted.

-The application has to go through several stages of approval with GCCF before the Ocicat Classic becomes officially recognised, it has currently passed the initial stage.
-This means we are at a very exciting juncture, hopeful that final approval will be granted later this year!
+The application had to go through several stages of approval with GCCF before the Ocicat Classic was officially recognised, it has currently been granted the first stage of recognition.
+This means we are at a very exciting juncture, hopeful that the new breed will flourish along side the Ocicat!

 *The application for 'New breed' status for the Ocicat Classic means the status of the Ocicat is unaffected.
 The Ocicat is a spotted breed by definition, and will remain so!

-We are very proud and excited to announce our new Ocicat Classic Stud boy 'Neo'!
+We are very proud to introduce our new Ocicat Classic Stud boy 'Neo'!

 marble and silks cattery